niklas-palm/custom-sagemaker-project/README.md

 # Custom SageMaker Project with Github Actions

-This is a scaled-down, easy to start with, custom SageMaker Project using Github Actions for building the SageMaker Pipeline.
+A scaled-down, easy to start with, custom SageMaker Project using Github Actions for building the SageMaker Pipeline.

 ![Overview of solution](assets/custom_sagemaker_project.png "Solution overview")